doniacld/ebpf-4-gophers/01-openfile/README.md

 ### 4. Trigger File Opens

-Open a new terminal and run:
+Open a new terminal and run for example:
 ```shell
 cat /etc/hosts
 ls /tmp